Your rights of equal access to health and social care

-- Article 8: the right to respect for private and family life - the state can only interfere in family life if it is necessary for the protection of others, for example children
+- the right to respect for private and family life - the state can only interfere in family life if it is necessary for the protection of others, for example children

-The Children Order (Northern Ireland) 1995 is designed to keep a child safe and well and, if necessary, help the child to live with their family by providing suitable services for the child's needs.
+The law about children is designed to keep a child safe and well and, if necessary, help the child to live with their family by providing suitable services for the child's needs.

 Local councils should, for example, make sure that health and education departments and housing associations work together to protect and promote the welfare of children.

-If your local council thinks that your child is 'in need' then it should carry out an assessment under the Children (Northern Ireland) Order 1995.
+If your local council thinks that your child is 'in need' then it should carry out an assessment.

 If you are over 21 years old and you can provide a permanent, stable and caring home, your application to adopt a child will be welcomed.
 Health and well-being do play a part in the adoption assessment process, but you are not automatically disqualified because you have a disability.